wpilibsuite/sphinxext-opengraph/README.md

 ## Options
 These values are placed in the conf.py of your sphinx project.

-Users hosting documentation *do not* need to set any of the following unless custom configuration is wanted.
+Users hosting documentation on Read The Docs *do not* need to set any of the following unless custom configuration is wanted.
 The extension will automatically retrieve your site url.

 * `ogp_site_url`
     * This config option is very important, set it to the URL the site is being hosted on.